Co-segmentation Inspired Attention Module for Video-based Computer Vision Tasks

-Second, the deep networks are shown to be susceptible to domain difference between the training dataset's distribution and target task's data distribution.
+Second, the deep networks are shown to be susceptible to a domain difference between the data distributions of the training and target tasks.
 Learning domain-independent features is a research problem of its own.
 Owing to this, the domain gap between the pre-trained models' training dataset and target task's dataset may negatively impact the performance of the underlying task.
-For instance, in the case of Re-ID, pedestrian detector / segmentation methods and pose estimation methods are trained using frames from human activities and taken from YouTube, sports activity videos.
-Hence, they may not cover the drastic viewpoint variations in surveillance scenarios, \textit{e.g.}, top-view.
-Also, surveillance images may not have sufficient resolution for stable pose estimation.
+For instance, in the case of Person Re-ID, pedestrian detector / segmentation methods and pose estimation methods are trained using frames from human activities and taken from YouTube or sports activity videos.
+Hence, they may not cover the drastic viewpoint variations in surveillance scenarios, \textit{e.g.} a top-view.
+Also, surveillance images may not have a sufficient resolution for stable pose estimation.
 For the tasks of video captioning and video-action classification, the object detector / segmentation methods are pre-trained using MS-COCO and PASCAL VOC datasets.
 In a realistic setting, the data distributions of captioning (MSR-VTT, MSVD) and action classification (HMDB51, UCF101) are different from those pre-trained models' training data distribution and the performance may be influenced by this domain gap.

-Thirdly, the bias present in pre-trained models may propagate into the target task leading to an inadvertently biased target model.
-The deep networks exhibit different types of biases due to factors such as background, color, racial (\cite{gwilliam2021rethinking}), gender (\cite{tang2021mitigating,zhao2017men}), contextual (\cite{singh2020don}), co-occurrence (\cite{petsiuk2021black}), spatial noise, dataset (\cite{tommasi2017deeper}) and object-size (\cite{nguyen2020evaluation}).
-For instance, \cite{petsiuk2021black} show that the object detectors are vulnerable to learning the co-occurrence of an unrelated adversarial marker.
+Thirdly, the bias present in pre-trained models may propagate to the target task leading to an inadvertently biased target model.
+The deep networks exhibit different types of biases due to factors such as the background, color, race (\cite{gwilliam2021rethinking}), gender (\cite{tang2021mitigating,zhao2017men}), context (\cite{singh2020don}), co-occurrence (\cite{petsiuk2021black}), spatial noise, dataset (\cite{tommasi2017deeper}) and object-size (\cite{nguyen2020evaluation}) etc. For instance, \cite{petsiuk2021black} show that the object detectors are vulnerable to learning the co-occurrence of an unrelated adversarial marker.
 Such biases may lead to a model that doesn't generalize well in the target task.
-Added to these downsides, the pre-trained models are affected by nuisance variables such as background clutters, pose/viewpoint, illumination variations, and occlusions.
+Added to these downsides, the pre-trained models are affected by nuisance variables such as background clutter, pose/viewpoint, illumination variations, and occlusions.